DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/bff/extensibility/sessions.md

 ## User Session Store

 If using the server-side sessions feature, you will need to have a store for the session data.
-A EntityFramework Core based implementation of this store is provided.
+An Entity Framework Core based implementation of this store is provided.
 If you wish to use some other type of store, then you can implement the *IUserSessionStore* interface:

 ```